 Maybe you’ve decided it’s time to bring the family business into the 21st century, or perhaps you’re preparing for the grand opening of your hot new tapas joint.
 Whatever your reason, there’s never been a more critical time to develop a loyal and substantial online following for your restaurant than now.
-From getting social media followers to maintaining an email distribution list correctly, you can pursue lots of options to indeed take your business to the next level online.
+From getting social media followers to maintaining an email distribution list correctly, you can pursue lots of options to take your business to the next level online.

 Develop Your Social Media Presence

 The Internet has come a long way from the days of MySpace and Napster.
 Nowadays, a vast variety of social media sites are out there for users of all ages.
 So, which is the best option for you to utilize to get the maximum amount of followers?
 Unfortunately, there’s no one-size-fits-all answer for everyone.
 When you’re The best option is to maintain a presence on a variety of sites while focusing on the ones that attract your target audience.
 For older crowds, this might mean a Facebook page with frequent updates about current specials or offerings.
-For millennials and Gen Zers, concentrate on Instagram and Snapchat.
+For millennials and Gen Xers, concentrate on Instagram and Pinterest.
 Whatever you choose, understand that there are several important rules for gaining (and keeping) followers.

 - Present clear, correct, and complete information.
 People will visit your site to see what type of food you serve, your location, and operating hours.
 Beyond this necessary information, they will often look for reviews, contact information, and instructions on how to make a reservation.
 Any incorrect or confusing information will stand out, and not in a good way.
 If you have any reviews that are less than stellar, you need to know how to respond to negative reviews.

 - Update often.
 Sites that have been inactive, that is, without updates or posts for a lengthy amount of time, do not show up in current news feeds.
-You will keep your followers more interested if you periodically post updates about your restaurant.
-This might include posts about special offers, specialty happy hours, or even a look behind the scenes to meet the staff.
+You will keep your followers more interested if you periodically post updates about your restaurant – this might include posts about special offers, specialty happy hours, or even a look behind the scenes to meet the staff.

 - Be available.
 Facebook and other sites have begun to report on “response times,” or how quickly a page administrator responds.
 Lengthy response times will turn people away, while a short turnaround will show that your business is professional and courteous.